 The installation of 72 Nordex N149/5.x MW turbines – with a hub height of 105 metres and a rotor diameter of 149 metres – was completed in the 4th quarter 2021.
 These employ the very latest wind turbine technology and provide renewable energy with no CO2 emissions and the least possible impact on the surrounding natural environment.

 Øyfjellet Wind Park will annually produce around 1,320 GWh, or 1.32 TWh.
 This is enough energy for 39% of Alcoa’s annual electricity needs, or for 82,500 households, around 178,200 people.
 This corresponds to 73% of all those who live in Nordland.

 Aluminium producer Alcoa, which is Mosjøen’s cornerstone industry, has purchased all power production from the wind park for the next 15 years.
 This guarantees opportunities for growth and contributes to safeguarding hundreds of Norwegian jobs.

 The Municipality of Vefsn covers an area of 1,849 km2.
 The licenced area covers 40 km2, around 2% of the municipality.
-The roads, turbines and buildings to be constructed are estimated to cover 2-3% of the licenced area.
-Concentration of the turbines means excellent utilisation of the area, and adjustments and improvements have continuously been made in line with feedback from the local community.
+The roads, turbines and buildings cover 2-3% of the licenced area.
+The wind park is built on a consetrated area, and adjustments and improvements have continuously been made in line with feedback from the local community.